CinnyCao/CollegeChef/README.md

 # Team 2 CollegeChef
 **Please use a server to open our site** or else some style will not load and will be .

-Please note that our website will display a static image after 270x370, we found that this size is on the border or usability.
+Please note that our website will display a static image if screen resolution is smaller than 270x370 (either width is smaller than 270 **or** height is smaller than 370), we found that this size is on the border of usability.
 It didnt make sense to adapt to a smaller size because it would be near impossible to use.

 Here is a list of what ui components is functional (checked), and what we haven't finished but will do in the following phases:
 * Navigation bar and Footer